 The Education Department is on the third floor of the Academic Center.
-Besides providing students with a copy of this handbook, the Department will notify teacher candidates of events that help them satisfy Teacher Education Program requirements and keep records of the teacher candidates' progress through the program.
+Besides posting this handbook online for students to access, the Department will notify teacher candidates of events that help them satisfy Teacher Education Program requirements and keep records of the teacher candidates' progress through the program, which will also be accessible to candidates through Canvas.
 The Department also will answer teacher candidates' questions, place student teachers in appropriate field experiences, and process license applications for graduates.
-If you have questions, please contact the Field Experience and Assessment Coordinator, Heidi Wieland, at 982-5961 or hewieland@manchester.edu or the Director of Teacher Education, Heather Schilling, at 982-5265 or hexieland@manchester.edu or the Director of Teacher Education, Heather Schilling, at
+If you have questions, please contact the Field Experience and Assessment Coordinator, Heidi Wieland, at 982-5961 or hewieland@manchester.edu or the Director of Teacher Education, Heather Schilling, at 982-5265 or haschilling@manchester.edu.